dancode/project/README.md

 	data_structures	Optimized data structures (dynamic arrays, hash tables) foundation		A single header for basic types (u8, f32), macros, and assertions (used everywhere).

-	A lean core ensures that the engine's foundation is stable and fast.
-By making it dependency-free, we can compile it quickly and use it as a stable base for all other systems.
-The module_system is the lynchpin; it allows the rest of the engine to be built as isolated units.
+	* A lean core ensures that the engine's foundation is stable and fast.
+	* Dependency-free, can compile quickly and use it as a stable base for all other systems.
+	* The module system is the lynchpin; it allows the rest of the engine to be built as isolated units.

 /source/modules/

-	Conains the standard high level engine features.
+	* Conains the standard high level engine features.

-	Each subdirectory is a self-contained module that exposes its functionality through a C API.
+	* Each subdirectory is a self-contained module that exposes its functionality through a C API.
-	These modules can depend on /core/ but should not, as a rule, depend on each other directly.
+	* These modules can depend on /core/ but should not, as a rule, depend on each other directly.
-	They communicate through the core systems or well-defined interfaces.
+	* They communicate through the core systems or well-defined interfaces.

+	* This is the essence of a modular engine.
+The renderer doesn't know what physics is.
+	The scripting system only knows about functions and data types exposed via reflection.

+	* This separation allows development work independently and enables developers to include only the modules they need for their specific game.

 	/renderer/		Handles all graphics.
 Exposes an API like renderer_api->draw_mesh(...)
 					It can be swapped out (e.g., from Vulkan to DirectX).
 	/physics/ 		The physics simulation.
 	/audio/ 		Sound playback and processing.
-	/ecs system/ 	The entity-component-system for managing game objects.
+	/ecs/ 			The entity-component-system for managing game objects.
 	/script/ 		The C scripting host.

 	It loads, compiles (using TCC), and manages the lifecycle of script files.
 	It uses the reflection data to bind engine functions to the script.

 ```